 The pressures of modern work life can sometimes cause you to reduce people to numbers.
 To reduce your customers, colleagues and stakeholders to faceless entities.
 You may forget that actually everyone is a person.

-The pressure to get financial results can sometimes lead to everything and everyone being anonymised — reduced to their impact on the bottom line.
-This is undeniably a feature of our current socioeconomic construct.
+The pressure to get financial results can sometimes lead to everything and everyone being anonymised.
+Reduced to their impact on the bottom line.
+This is undeniably how much of economic life operates, particularly at larger scales, for example in big corporate beureacracies.
 And, no one is immune from being drawn in.

 We are all part of a complex economic system of exchange with millions of participants, where the risk of anonymity is high.
 With so many participants, we can forget that our interactions are happening with real people.
 It is then all the more important that we pay attention to what gets lost along the way.

 - Are you forgetting that those who report to you have feelings and their own personal difficulties?

 - Are you forgetting that the customers you serve are real human beings?

 - What is the ‘higher’ purpose of what you do beyond its impact on the bottom line?